-Just 29% of U.S. adults are aware that taking over-the-counter pain relievers can raise their blood pressure, a survey commissioned by the American Heart Association has found.
+Just 29% of U.S. adults are aware that taking over-the-counter pain relievers can raise their blood pressure, a recent survey commissioned by the American Heart Association found.

-To makes matters worse, just 53% of those diagnosed with high blood pressure check with their doctor before taking this type of medicine.
+To make matters worse, just 53% of folks diagnosed with high blood pressure check with their doctor before taking this type of medicine.

 Nearly half of U.S. adults have high blood pressure, also known as hypertension, which the AHA defines as a consistent blood pressure reading of 130/80 or higher.

-The survey of more than 2,000 adults also found that a mere 21% of respondents knew that acetaminophen does not raise blood pressure, making it a better option for those who diagnosed with hypertension.
+The survey of more than 2,000 adults also found that a mere 21% of respondents knew that acetaminophen does not raise blood pressure, making it a better pain reliever option for those diagnosed with hypertension.

 In addition, many people with hypertension are not monitoring their condition as closely as they should.
 Just 10% of such U.S. adults self-measure their blood pressure more than once a day, and only 14% do so even once daily.

 In a press release, Dr. Willie Lawrence Jr., an interventional cardiologist and volunteer lead of the American Heart Association’s National Hypertension Control Initiative oversight committee, says:

 “Because some pain relievers may cause elevated blood pressure, the American Heart Association recommends consulting your doctor or pharmacist and making sure you read the label before taking any over-the-counter medication for pain, especially if you’ve been diagnosed with high blood pressure.”